Farm loans: Everything you need to know

 Small business loans from alternative lenders

 Small businesses may not qualify for loans from traditional lenders, or they might find more competitive rates or terms with alternative lenders.
 Alternative lenders can include online lenders, loan marketplaces and lenders offering nontraditional business loans like invoice financing.
-These lenders tend to relax loan requirements, accept bad credit or offer fast or short-term business loans.
+These lenders tend to relax loan requirements, accept bad credit or offering fast or short-term business loans.

 Bottom line

-The farming industry faces a variety of challenges that require business loans to purchase land or equipment, construct buildings or supplement cash shortages.
-Farm loans offer the ability to narrow in on different farming needs through loans specialized in these areas.
 But every lender and farm loan provides its own set of requirements, including farm management experience and personal and business financial stability.
 Farmers would do well to compare a variety of lenders and loan types, including government-backed FSA loans for farmers who don’t qualify for traditional business loans.

 Frequently asked questions